Yawsthi/Static/README.md

-As an ai student Pythin is must
+As an ai student Python is must bca is not an easy UG degree